-Specific Objective 5 addresses the methodological challenges in assessing the added value of health interventions based on emerging and converging technologies, which can only be partially addressed with current available tools and methods.
+Specific Objective 5 (SO5) addresses the methodological challenges in assessing the added value of health interventions based on emerging and converging technologies, which can only be partially addressed with current available tools and methods.
 This is partly because technology categories converge in ways that alter the delivery of health care.
 In addition, a more integrated and people-centred approach would require assessment of contributions from individual technologies into the combined effect of the various health interventions delivered throughout the health care continuum.
 Methodological challenges include, among others, the development and consistent use of outcomes measures relevant to patients.
-In addition, implementation of technological innovations in health care systems should ensure that innovation responds to people, and health care system needs.
+In addition, implementation of technological innovations in health care systems should ensure that innovation responds to people and health care system needs.
 To contribute to the achievement of the impacts of this objective, for example IHI JU will launch the topic "Setting up a harmonised methodology to promote uptake of early feasibility studies for clinical and innovation excellence in the European Union".

-IHI JU's activities will play an important role in supporting the development of innovations to prevent, faster diagnose and treat cancer and thus significantly contribute to the Europe's Beating Cancer Plan and the Cancer Mission26.
+IHI JU's activities will play an important role in supporting the development of innovations to prevent, faster diagnose and treat cancer and thus significantly contribute to the Europe's Beating Cancer Plan and the Cancer Mission27.
 In this context, for example IHI JU will launch the topic "Next generation imaging and image-guided diagnosis and therapy for cancer" (which will contribute to the achievement of the impacts of the Specific Objectives 2 to 5) and the topic "Personalised oncology: Innovative people centred, multi-modal therapies against cancer" (which will contribute to the achievement of the impacts of the Specific Objectives 2 and 3).

-Impact achieved in 2022 will be monitored using the predefined key performance indicators, as well as via bibliographic analysis to capture project scientific outputs in terms of publications and collaboration.
+Impacts achieved in 2022 will be monitored using the predefined key performance indicators, as well as via bibliographic analysis to capture project scientific outputs in terms of publications and collaboration.

-26 https://ec.europa.eu/info/research-and-innovation/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe/cancer_en
+27 https://ec.europa.eu/info/research-and-innovation/funding/funding-opportunities/funding-programmes-and-open-calls/horizon-europe/eu-missions-horizon-europe/cancer_en

-4.2.3 Calls for Proposals
+4.2.3 Calls for proposals

-4.2.3.1 General presentation of the 2022 Calls for Proposals
+4.2.3.1 General presentation of the 2022 calls for proposals

-2022 will comprise the launch of at least four competitive Calls for proposals (two single-stage calls and two two-stage calls) implementing the 2022 scientific priorities.
+2022 will comprise the launch of three competitive calls for proposals (two single-stage calls and one two-stage call) implementing the 2022 scientific priorities.

-The topic ideas and indicative budget will be defined from a range of sources, including industry partners, potential contributing partners, and other stakeholders in the health community and in consultation with the SIP.
+The topic ideas and indicative budget will be defined from a range of sources, including industry partners, potential contributing partners, and other stakeholders in the health community and in consultation with the SIP and the SRG.
 The Programme Office will lead the drafting of the topic texts and the work pogramme will be updated accordingly.

-Indicative launch dates for the first two Calls for proposals are end of June.
-The IHI JU Call 1 will be a single-stage call, while the IHI JU Call 2 will be a two-stage call.
+The launch date for the first two calls for proposals was on 28 June 2022.
+The IHI JU call 1 is a single-stage call, while the IHI JU call 2 is a two-stage call.